Breadcrumbs

 Our graduates are flexible and creative thinkers, self-directed and highly organised, excellent communicators and team workers, and innovators for change.
 Programmes incorporate explicit path-ways into the workforce as well as to higher degrees.
 We offer a wide range of qualifications from undergraduate certificates, diplomas and degrees through to masters and doctorate degrees.
 Academic excellence is the cornerstone of teaching and learning in programmes that develop students’ essential skills and expertise.

 Te Kura Toi School of Arts provides teaching and research focused on understanding the human condition, the unique ways we experience the world, and the different forms of culture manifested from our ingenuity, imagination, resourcefulness and intellectual creativity.
-Research covers areas including languages and linguistics, music, dance, theatre and screen and media.
+Research covers areas including languages and linguistics, global studies, music, dance, theatre, screen, media and creative technologies.

 Te Kura Aronui School of Social Sciences actively promotes the University's core motto 'For the People'.
 Through a wide range of subjects and qualifications from undergraduate to postgraduate level, social sciences encourage critical thinking and the analysis of how individuals and groups in society relate to each other.
-The School’s researchers cover disciplines including Anthropology, Geography, Environmental Planning, History, Philosophy, Political Science, Social and Public Policy, Sociology and Social Work.
+The School’s researchers cover disciplines including anthropology, criminology, geography, environmental planning, history, philosophy, political science, social and public policy, and sociology.

-Te Piringa Faculty of Laws founding goals of professionalism, biculturalism, and the study of law in context attract an exciting and diverse group of staff and students.
-Research in the Faculty is distinctive and provides an innovative, student-focused Bachelor of Laws (LLB) degree and a BA in Law, two LLM programmes, Diploma in Law, MPhil, PhD, SJD, Magister Juris and LLD degrees, and, in conjunction with the Waikato Management School, the Graduate Diploma in Dispute Resolution.
-The Faculty's research is inter-disciplinary, doctrinal and theoretical, and makes a significant and lasting contribution to the understanding and development of law internationally and nationally across areas from Māori and indigenous research to international and environmental law.
+Te Piringa Faculty of Law’s founding goals of professionalism, biculturalism, and the study of law in context.
+The Faculty offers a Bachelor of Laws (LLB) degree and a BA in Law, two LLM programmes, Diploma in Law, MPhil, PhD, SJD, Magister Juris and LLD degrees, and, in conjunction with the Waikato Management School, the Graduate Diploma in Dispute Resolution.
+The Faculty's research makes a significant and lasting contribution to the understanding and development of law internationally and nationally across areas from Māori and indigenous research to international and environmental law.

 Te Ngira Institute for Population Research is the Aotearoa New Zealand national institute of demographic and population-focused research.
 It undertakes research that informs choices and responses to the demographic, social and economic interactions that are shaping the future, and offers undergraduate and postgraduate qualifications in population studies.